vuejs/vitepress/docs/guide/deploying.md

 ## Heroku

-1. Folow documentation and guide given in [`heroku-buildpack-static`](https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-static).
+1. Follow documentation and guide given in [`heroku-buildpack-static`](https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-static).

 2. Create a file called `static.json` in the root of your project with the below content: